 Google faces Antitrust sentiment over FitBit’s Acquisitions

-Fitbit the wearable intelligence gear and Google’s acquisition of it has been in the data privacy news for a very long time as well.
+Fitbit wearable intelligence gear and Google’s acquisition of it has been in data privacy news for a very long time.
 Google has finally come to the conclusion of agreeing to refrain from using any of the marketing intel collected by FitBit before it was acquired by Google.
-This is likely to mean newer consent information and greater transparency if Google is to continue the use and promulgation of its marketing in the UK after this acquisition.
+This is likely to mean newer consent information.
+Also greater transparency if Google is to continue the use and promulgation of its marketing in the UK after this acquisition.
 Read the details here.